An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Introduction

-This article presents \texttt{sangkuriang}, an open-source Python library for solving the KdV equation, designed with both pedagogical clarity and computational efficiency as objectives.
-The implementation employs Fourier pseudo-spectral spatial discretization coupled with adaptive eighth-order Runge--Kutta time integration via the Dormand--Prince 8(5,3) (DOP853) method~\cite{dormand1980family,hairer1993solving}.
-Performance-critical routines are accelerated through Numba JIT compilation with support for multi-core parallelization, enabling research-grade simulations on modest hardware.
-The library provides a command-line interface for immediate use with predefined test cases, a Python Application Programming Interface (API) for programmatic access, and outputs simulation data in Network Common Data Format (NetCDF) format following Climate and Forecast (CF) conventions~\cite{rew1990netcdf} for compatibility with standard analysis tools.
-Beyond basic simulation capabilities, the solver incorporates diagnostic routines for monitoring conservation laws and generating animated visualizations, enabling students to verify numerical accuracy and explore the mathematical structure of integrable systems.
-The software is freely available from the Python Package Index (PyPI) and distributed under a permissive open-source license.
+In this work, we present \texttt{sangkuriang}, an open-source Python library for solving the KdV equation using Fourier pseudo-spectral spatial discretization coupled with adaptive eighth-order Runge--Kutta time integration via the Dormand--Prince 8(5,3) (DOP853) method~\cite{ref-21,ref-22}.
+Performance-critical routines are accelerated through Numba JIT compilation with multi-core parallelization, enabling research-grade simulations on commodity hardware.
+The library provides both a command-line interface for rapid deployment with predefined test cases and a Python API for programmatic access.
+Simulation data are output in Network Common Data Format (NetCDF) following Climate and Forecast (CF) conventions~\cite{ref-23}, ensuring interoperability with standard oceanographic and geoscientific analysis workflows.
+The solver additionally incorporates diagnostic routines for monitoring conservation laws, tracking soliton trajectories, and generating animated visualizations.
+The software is freely available from the Python Package Index (PyPI) under a permissive open-source license.

+We revisit the classical benchmarks of KdV soliton dynamics---single-soliton propagation, symmetric two-soliton configurations, overtaking collisions, and three-body interactions---framed as idealized analogs of oceanic solitary wave phenomena, with an emphasis on quantitative diagnostics that go beyond visual inspection.
+Specifically, we employ information-theoretic measures (spectral entropy, LMC statistical complexity, Fisher information) and recurrence quantification analysis to characterize the phase-space structure of the computed solutions.
+These complementary diagnostics provide model-independent evidence for the preservation of integrability under numerical integration and offer tools that may prove useful in studying perturbed or extended KdV-type systems relevant to realistic ocean stratification and bathymetric variability, where analytical guarantees are unavailable.